ambarish-prakash/ambarish-prakash/README.md

-💻 I am Full Stack Engineer, while continously developing my skills as a Machine Learning Engineer 📚 I have a Bachelors in Computer Engineering and a Masters in Artifical Intelligence 📝 I have a strong interest in building backend systems 🌱 Playing around with Front End Frameworks and CV models 🌟 Main languages: Python, Rails, Java
+💻 I am Full Stack Engineer, while continously developing my skills as a Machine Learning Engineer 📚 I have a Bachelors in Computer Engineering and a Masters in Artifical Intelligence 📝 I have a strong interest in building backend systems 🌱 Currently playing around with Front End Frameworks and CV models 🌟 Main languages: Python, Rails, Java
 🚩 Interested in Full Stack Machine Learning Application development
 </pre>